-Faraley Vander Schilden graduated from the University of Victoria with a Bachelor’s Degree in Kinesiology in 2006, and then attended Queen’s University graduating in 2009 with a Master’s of Physical Therapy.
+Born and raised in Victoria, Faraley Vander Schilden graduated from the University of Victoria with a Bachelor’s Degree in Kinesiology in 2006, and then attended Queen’s University graduating in 2009 with a Master’s of Physical Therapy.
 During her time at UVIC, she was a varsity rower, winning three Canadian Championships, multiple golds at the Royal Canadian Henley, a place on the Canadian Junior National team in 2000, and 3rd place at the 2004 World U-23 Championships in Poland.
 After graduation, Faraley spent two seasons as the Lead Physiotherapist with the Oak Bay Castaway Wanderers Rugby Club.
-Faraley received her Diploma of Advanced Manual and Manipulative Therapy in 2014, as well as her cerification in Chan Gunn Intramuscular Stimulation (CGIMS) in 2015.
-She believes in providing patients with a good understanding as to the nature of their injury, as well as the treatment choices she makes.
-This helps to augment her predominantly manual therapy and exercise-based treatment approach.
+Faraley received her Diploma of Advanced Manual and Manipulative Therapy in 2014, as well as her certification in Chan Gunn Intramuscular Stimulation (CGIMS) in 2015.
+She believes in providing patients with an in-depth understanding as to the nature of their injury, as well as the treatment choices she makes.
+This helps to augment her predominantly manual therapy and IMS-based treatment approach.

 Special areas of practice